GENI-NSF/geni-tools/README-authorization.txt

 # Optionally, one can set up the authorization as a local XMLRPC service
 # So that the authorization runs in a separate process from the AM, which
-# supports AMs written in different languages to use the same authorization
+# allows AMs written in different languages to use the same authorization
 # code base.
 If a URL of an authorizer is provided, it is contacted
 # by the AM to provide authorization services.
 Otherwise, an internal
-# instance of the 'authorizer' above is contacted
+# instance of the 'authorizer' above is contacted.
 #
 remote_authorizer=http://localhost:8888

 ABAC Overview

-ABAC (http://abac.deterlab.net) is a first-order logic system that supports creating signed assertings and proving whethr a given statement can be proven from a provided set of assertions.
+ABAC (http://abac.deterlab.net) is a first-order logic system that supports creating signed assertions and proving whether a given statement can be proven from a provided set of assertions.
 ABAC statements are typically of one of these two forms:
     * [Signer][Set]<--[Member].
-         "Signer asserts that Member is in a givn set" e.g. "AM.MAY_SHUTDOWN<--MSB
+         "Signer asserts that Member is in a given set" e.g. "AM.MAY_SHUTDOWN<--MSB

     * [Signer].[SetA]<--[Autority].[SetB]
-         "Signer asserts that anyone that Authority places in set B is in Set A."
+         "Signer asserts that anyone that Authority places in Set B is in Set A."
 	 e.g. "AM.MAY_SHUTDOWN<--IMINDS_CH.MAY_SHUTDOWN"